-RIPA Board Reports
+RIPA Board Reports and Videos

 As required by AB 953, each year California’s Racial and Identity Profiling Advisory (RIPA) Board must produce a report on the past and current status of racial and identity profiling with policy recommendations for eliminating it.

 Under the Racial and Identity Profiling Act, by 2022, nearly all law enforcement agencies in California will be required to collect detailed information regarding stops and searches, including data on perceived demographics.
 This video outlines steps law enforcement are taking to ensure the data best reflects reality as well as the impact community organizations and academics hope the data will have on efforts to tackle racial profiling throughout the state.

 2019 RIPA Board Report